 Suzie Greif, the owner of Spectrafiles, sent me a makeup kit at Christmas.
 Suzie is the daughter of Kathryn Kalisz, founder of the Sci\ART Personal Colour Analysis (PCA) method.
-Spectrafiles is the new company that is now producing the Colours Books of swatches.
+Spectrafiles is the new company that is now producing the Colour Books of swatches.
 It was a lovely and thoughtful gift, but I have only been using it for a couple of weeks.
 Why?
 Because I had never loved loose powder makeup before.
 It always seemed to end up on the counter or some other place it wasn’t supposed to be.

 I eventually opened the packages because the colours looked so impressive – and have used them every single day since.
 Believe me when I tell you that they are fabulous.
 The powder sticks to the brush for one thing.
 It’s the other brands of eyeshadows that I’m sweeping off my cheek.
 The Reveal product from eleablake is completely controllable.
 It diffuses perfectly onto the skin, no grabbing or jumping.
 The pigment deposit is noticeable but not shocking and easily adjusted.